 Considering the fact that, the consular officers suspect all potential students of intending to use student visa to evade the U.S. immigration laws and to move to the U.S. permanently, it takes serious effort for a student to overcome this suspicion.
-Contrary to the U.S. constitutional principle of not discriminating based on race, gender, age, social status etc. Consular officers DO DISCRIMINATE heavily, in fact it is their job to discriminate against aliens trying to enter the U.S. Because aliens are not protected by the U.S. constitution unless aliens already arrived to the U.S., consular officers can legally discriminate against anyone or in favor of someone.
+Contrary to the U.S. constitutional principle of not discriminating based on race, gender, age, social status etc. Consular officers DO DISCRIMINATE heavily, in fact it is their job to discriminate against immigrants trying to enter the U.S. Because immigrants are not protected by the U.S. constitution unless immigrants already arrived to the U.S., consular officers can legally discriminate against anyone or in favor of someone.
 For example consular officers favor students who are rich children of rich parents because it is unlikely rich student will reach a higher living standard in the U.S. than at home, thus rich student has no economic incentive to remain in the U.S. after completing his/her studies and is likely to return.

 Married students with children who are leaving their families behind also have better chances to get student visa - they are likely to return to their family in the home country.

 Students from Western Europe, Japan and some other developed nations get preferential treatment as well.